-Mechanical Testing Instruments: The Department of Orthopedics has installed new TA Instruments ELF 3200 series instrumentation, comprising 4 axial motors and 1 torsional motor under control of two independent computer control systems.
-The electromagnetic actuators and contemporary software controls provide resolution in force (0.01 N) and displacement (1 μm) beyond that typically utilized in mechanical testing of rodent bones.
+Mechanical Testing Instruments: The Department of Orthopedics has installed new TA Instruments ELF 3200 series instrumentation, comprising 4 axial motors and 1 torsional motor under the control of two independent computer control systems.
+The electromagnetic actuators and contemporary software controls provide resolution in force (0.01 N) and displacement (1 μm) beyond that typically utilized in the mechanical testing of rodent bones.

 The Biomechanics Lab is a state-of-the-art lab that encompasses biomechanical testing, device fabrication and evaluation, surgical simulation, and computer modeling.
 The lab performs research in all areas of orthopedic biomechanics.

-Investigators also have access to new equipment for processing and embedding tissue samples, with the ability to section tissue that is frozen, paraffin embedded or plastic embedded.
+Investigators also have access to new equipment for processing and embedding tissue samples, with the ability to section tissue that is frozen, paraffin-embedded, or plastic-embedded.
 Key resources include:

-There are also resources and support for imaging of tissues or cell preparations using digital bright field or fluorescence, and quantitative and histomorphometric image analysis.
+There are also resources and support for imaging of tissues or cell preparations using digital bright field or fluorescence and quantitative and histomorphometric image analysis.
 Current major equipment includes:

-With the recent purchase of a Seahorse XFe96 Analyzer (Agilent), our research team is now able to measure oxygen consumption rate and extracellular acidification rate of live cells, allowing the study of key cellular functions such as mitochondrial respiration and glycolysis.
+With the recent purchase of a Seahorse XFe96 Analyzer (Agilent), our research team is now able to measure the oxygen consumption rate and extracellular acidification rate of live cells, allowing the study of key cellular functions such as mitochondrial respiration and glycolysis.